 The largest size will hold ten pounds of potatoes.
 Eight pounds are shown in the photo.

-Now fold the mesh lengthwise with the right sides of the nylon webbing touching each other.
-Clip to hold.
+Now on this hanging mesh produce bag sewing tutorial, fold the mesh lengthwise with the right sides of the nylon webbing touching each other.
+Clip to hold in place.

 Beginning at the top with the webbing, stitch down the long edge with a zig zag stitch.
 STOP before reaching the casing at the bottom.